What is EMDR?

 EMDR is a specialization that requires extensive post-graduate training.
 There is a specific protocol that should be followed during the course of treatment.
 The EMDR Institute of America (EMDRIA) provides this training for professionals.
 I recommend therapists who have been thoroughly trained by EMDRIA.

 EMDRIA offers two levels of training, Basic and Advanced.
-I have completed the Advanced training and am working toward certification.
+I have completed the Advanced training as well as the certification process.